kunleihe/omscs-cs6250-exam-notes/lesson2.md

 - What does the transport layer provide?
-    - The transport layer provides an end-to-end connection between two applications running on different hosts.
+    - The transport layer provides an **end-to-end connection** between two applications running on different hosts.
 The transport layer on the sending host receives a message from the application layer and appends its own header, called a segment.
-This segement is then sent to the network layer which will append (encapsulate) this segment with its header information.
+This segment is then sent to the network layer which will append (encapsulate) this segment with its header information.
 - What is a packet for the transport layer called?
     - Segment
 - What are the two main protocols within the transport layer?